 There has been a great deal of research pointing to similarities between eating disorders and drug and alcohol addiction.
 Given that these similarities exist and that both have to do with how the brain is stimulated and personality type (such as being prone to stress or impulsiveness), it’s no surprise that an individual dealing with one often faces the other.

 Impulsiveness plays a significant role in bulimia because the disorder often involves eating a large amount of unhealthy foods – on impulse – with the mindset that it’s OK to do so because the purge will take care of the negative effects on weight.
-This mindset is also a breeding ground for other impulses, like substance abuse behavior.
+This mindset is also a breeding ground for other impulses, like substance use behavior.

-In addition to related psychological factors, disorders and substance abuse are often related to factors that are genetic or environmental in nature.
+In addition to related psychological factors, disorders and substance use are often related to factors that are genetic or environmental in nature.
 Genetic factors are estimated to account for 40 – 60 percent of one’s vulnerability to addiction.

 Because both drug and alcohol addiction and eating disorders often go hand-in-hand, together they are particularly difficult – yet possible – to fully recover from.